 Businesses now communicate with consumers online, conducting Know Your Customer (KYC) and anti-money laundering practices that were previously handled in person.

-One primary channel for this is email, with an estimated 316 billion messages sent and received each day in 2021.
+One primary channel for this is email.
+The Radicati Group estimates that around 392.5 billion emails will be sent and received worldwide each day in 2026.

 While collecting data through emails offers convenience for both firms and clients, it brings several GDPR implications.

-This is because a crucial aspect of GDPR legislation is information security, as outlined below:
+A crucial aspect of GDPR legislation is information security:

 This requirement covers both physical and cyber measures.
-Firms need to have adequate security to prevent data from being accidentally or intentionally compromised.
+Firms need adequate security to prevent data from being accidentally or intentionally compromised.

 Financial services are 300 times more likely to be targeted by cybercriminals due to the vast amounts of sensitive customer data they handle.
 62% of financial services organisations predict a rise in email threats in the future.